Oaxaca Itinerary | Unique & Best Things to Do in Oaxaca City | 3 Days – 2 Weeks

 More Options for 10 Day Oaxaca Itinerary

-- Spend some quality time in the Sierra Norte (North Mountains) hiking between the Pueblos Mancomunados.
+✔ Spend some quality time in the Sierra Norte (North Mountains) hiking between the Pueblos Mancomunados.
 There are 8 small communities that offer local guides, guesthouses, and some of the best hiking trails in Oaxaca.
+There are also guided tours from Oaxaca

-- Visit Huautla de Jiménez the home of the famous female shaman of Maria Sabina who reintroduced the power of magic mushrooms to the world in the 1960’s.
+✔ Visit Huautla de Jiménez the home of the famous female shaman of Maria Sabina who reintroduced the power of magic mushrooms to the world in the 1960s.
 Celebrities and scholars alike from the Beatles to Walt Disney (rumored) came to Mexico to sit with this powerful medicine woman.
+Huautla de Jimenez is also a registered Oaxaca pueblo magico.

 Where to Stay in Oaxaca City